prrao87/prrao87.github.io/content/posts/rust-is-supercharging-python/index.md

 ### How PyO3 gives Python package developers superpowers

 PyO3 can be used to generate a native Python module from native Rust bindings.
-This is done on the Python side by using the [`maturin`](https://github.com/PyO3/maturin).
+This is done on the Python side by using the [`maturin`](https://github.com/PyO3/maturin) package.
 As of June 2023, this package has been [downloaded more than 9 million times](https://pepy.tech/project/maturin?display=monthly) via the Python package index. `maturin` allows users who know (or are learning) Rust to easily export bindings and publish them as Python packages so the larger Python community can benefit from the performance of the underlying Rust code.
 To see how simple it is to set up, see [the PyO3 Rust crates page](https://crates.io/crates/pyo3) for details.

 The following blog post's title is self-explanatory, and does a great job of highlighting how and why PyO3 + `maturin` bring a whole community of Rust and  Python developers together.